replatformtech/cobol-it-4.1.1_2019-07-04/README.md

-# cobol-it-4.1.1_2019-07-04
+Modified by Tapp Solutions, LLC, and republished with changes under the original license.

-COBOL compiler modified and republished for use with OpenKicks.
+Provided for use and compatibility with [OpenKicks](https://www.replatformtech.com/openkicks/).